nalgeon/sqlean/docs/define.md

 ## Performance

-Due to their dynamic nature, user-defined functions run rather slowly on large datasets.
+User-defined functions are compiled into prepared statements, so they are pretty fast even on large datasets.

 Given 1M rows table with random data: